Brain Tumour Research Petition

 - Since national cancer spend records began in 2002, £680 million has been invested in breast cancer, yet only £96 million in brain tumours – that’s a difference of £35 million a year over 17 years

-Over 10,000 people have signed our petition in the first few weeks!
+Over 20,000 people have already signed our petition!

 Together we are stronger, together we will find a cure.

 More funding for research into brain tumours is urgently needed.

 The Realf family’s 2015 e-petition gained over 120,000 signatures with our support.
 This led to the Petition Committee’s first ever report and the April 2016 Westminster Hall debate attended by over 70 MPs.
 This led to the establishment of a Task and Finish Working Group which formed later that year.

 The House of Commons Petitions Committee declared that ‘successive Governments have failed brain tumour patients and their families for decades’.
 Their March 2016 report ‘Funding for research into brain tumours’ quoted the most recently reported investment in brain tumour research (2014) as 1.5% (£7.7 million) of the £498 million national spend on research into cancer.
 Things have improved since then and spend has doubled meaning that in 2018 it was £15 million but this isn’t the £35 million and the parity of funding with other cancer sites such as breast and leukaemia, we were asking for then, and continue to ask for.

 Two years later, in 2018, when the report of the Department of Health and Social Care (DHSC) task and finish working group on brain tumour research was published and Dame Tessa Jowell sadly died from her brain tumour, the Government committed to £40 million, with Cancer Research UK ( CRUK), committing a further £25 million over five years.